jn202871/Xpilot-DCNN/README.md

 The DCNN controlled bot is unable to effectively challenge the fuzzyBot however is able to beat the neuralNetBot.
 This is a very odd result that requires further investigation to determine the cause.

+More information can be found on our website: http://jay.directory/Xpilot-DCNN/

 ### Instructions
 To run the DCNN, clone the repositiory and use the included bash scripts to run the agents.